Ever been confused what the terms no-code and low-code meant?

 Low-code systems are easily scalable.
 You will be able to build new apps which can handle an increase in traffic.
+As these systems grow, Regression testing becomes vital to ensure that existing functionalities are not broken.
 There was a time when low code platforms were only used for smaller applications that had less critical features, but today they are also used in enterprise-grade applications.
 Thankfully, they have all the necessary security certifications in place which makes it possible to scale the application too.

 With the help of frameworks and visual methods, it becomes easy to create applications faster.
 Thanks to this, business users will be able to understand the logic behind what they intend to create.